 I am a third-year PhD candidate in the Department of Linguistics at Yale University.
-My research focuses on the syntax and semantics of West African languages, with a particular interest in the morphosyntax of nominals expressions and the semantics of (in)definiteness, and number marking.
-Currently, I work primarily on Yorùbá, Igbo and Nigerian Pidgin (Naija).
+My research focuses on the syntax and semantics of West African languages, with a particular interest in the morphosyntax and semantics of nominals expressions ((in)definiteness, number marking), and analytic TAM systems.
+Currently, I work primarily on Yorùbá, Igbo and Nigerian Pidgin English (NPE).

 Upcoming Talks